ianduke25/bodycam_search_classifier/README.md

 This repository contains a pipeline to transcribe bodycam videos, extract timestamps, and assign bodycamera transcripts to computer-aided dispatch (CAD) number unique identifiers.
 The pipeline is designed to be run in a Unix-like environment with the provided shell script.

-A demo video of the Siskiyou pipeline can be found [here](https://drive.google.com/file/d/1BlchO9N9Vps_Ae2nsO2WJZLSjdo6f7GY/view?usp=sharing).
+A demo video of the pre-processing pipeline can be found [here](https://drive.google.com/file/d/1BlchO9N9Vps_Ae2nsO2WJZLSjdo6f7GY/view?usp=sharing).

 ## File Descriptions